danmiltenberger/danmiltenberger.github.io/_posts/2023-10-21-DRAW-BOT-OVERVIEW.md

 This program could draw over 1000 diagrams in the time it took one full time engineer to make a single diagram.
 Working with my supervisors, we decided that for 400 drawings, an hour a drawing, $57 an hour, this project would save $22,800 a year.
 Presumably it would have an additional savings for the first big print to get all racks up to standard.

 This has other benefits too.
 Production views weren't being drawn because they took too much time, but they are super useful.
 I knew as well as anyone that the logistic department terminology was different than material handling, and different than the manufacturing department, you get the idea.
 The best part of this project was effectively giving other people the information they needed to improve ergonomics for their station.

-> The best part of this project was effectively giving other people the information they needed

-… and it hopefully will replace that ugly red "Logistics Side View!"